Elevator Maintenance Checklists

 Elevator Commissioning Checklist

-An elevator commissioning checklist aims to detail elevator specifications and accurately measure the elevator ride quality.
+An elevator commissioning checklist aims to detail elevator specifications and accurately measure elevator ride quality.
 This checklist includes general information on the elevator ride quality measurements and their boundaries to provide evidence that it performs according to its intended function.
-Use this in SafetyCulture (iAuditor) to do the following: Start by specifying the elevator type, capacity, rated speed, and more Examine the elevator well and pit, machine room, elevator car, and control station Complete the inspection by putting additional comments and signing digitally.

 Building occupants and site inspectors can use this template to identify risks, document any non-compliance in relation to safe operations, promote safety in workplaces, and confirm the safety of service sites.
-Utilize this in SafetyCulture (iAuditor) to do the following: Assess work areas to ensure they are functioning according to expectations; Evaluate if employees are provided proper safety equipment and gears; and Input any other additional information and notes.
+Utilize this in SafetyCulture to assess work areas and ensure they are functioning according to expectations.